I

 Gas Station

-This nice iittle model is a useful addition to any modern wargame table.
+This nice little model is a useful addition to any modern wargame table.
 I made a few minor modifications to it to make it more durable for gaming and to add some more 3D relief to the model.
 First I mounted the walls onto plasticard to strengthen them and I used some offcuts from the frame to make window and door sills.
 I added some wire to the supports on the forecourt and made the fuel pumps as two separate sets but I think there should only be one.

 Power pylons